 Then, wham, the first day back to reality, we had a big emotional drama and we threw off the new wardrobe of patience and kindness and went right back to wearing impatience and anger.
 That day I really lost hope that we could ever fully put on the compassion of Christ.
-Then that night, we woke up about 3am desperate for reconciliation, we put on humility, we put on forgiveness and love bound us together.
+Then that night, about 3am, desperate for reconciliation, we put on humility, we put on forgiveness and love bound us together.
 I guess that is really what it is all about, we are imperfect people trying to follow Christ and love each other.
-Col 3:3 sums it up for me, “you have died and your life is hidden with Christ.”
-The dying to self is so difficult.
-But being hidden in Christ, going often to a silent place of prayer and presence, is so important to helping us seek the things above and not get tripped up by earthly things such as selfishness, pride, and anger.
+The taking off involves dying to self: “you have died and your life is hidden with Christ.”
+Being hidden in Christ, going often to a silent place of prayer and presence, is so important to seek the things above and not get tripped up by earthly things such as selfishness, pride, and anger.

 “Love is built on two pillars that best define what it is.
 Those pillars are patience and kindness.
 All other characteristics of love are an extension of these two attributes.
 Love inspires you to become a patient person.
 When you choose to be patient you respond in a positive way to a negative situation.
 You are slow to anger.
 You choose to have a long fuse instead of a quick temper.
 Rather than being restless and demanding love helps you settle down and begin to extend compassion.”
 (Day 1, Love Dare)